Hands-on experience led by dental health experts

 Read all application instructions prior to beginning an application.

 - Official transcripts from all current and previous colleges/universities except Marquette.
-International applicants should have course grades converted to numerical values of 4.000, 3.000, 2.000, and 1.000 or to corresponding letter grades of A, B, C and D, respectively.
+International applicants must have course grades converted to numerical values of 4.000, 3.000, 2.000, and 1.000 or to corresponding letter grades of A, B, C, and D, respectively.
 Where such a conversion is not possible, an explanation of the grading system used in the foreign dental school and undergraduate institution should accompany the official English translation of the grade transcripts.

 - Undergraduate and dental school grade-point averages, and class rank in dental school.
 If class rank is not listed on the official transcript, a dean's letter may be submitted to email@example.com or as an additional reference through the online application.

 - Three letters of recommendation reflecting the applicant’s clinical and academic abilities.

 - Scores from the National Board Dental Examinations, Part I and Part II OR the Integrated National Board Dental Examination.
 Not required from graduates of non-U.S./non-Canadian dental schools.
 Official scores should be sent to email@example.com.

 - A curriculum vitae and a personal statement.